This is a practical implementation guide. For theory and concepts, see:

 - Node.js project with

-package.json - Git repository (GitLab, GitHub, or any Git host)
+package.json - Git repository (GitLab, GitHub, or any host)

 - Read this guide: https://typicode.github.io/husky/get-started.html